 We’ve been doing lots of art this week since it seems we’ve been taking turns feeling under the weather.
 One day this week, I decided we should make some Halloween suncatcher bat decorations to hang in our tree in the front yard.
 It turned out to be a really simple art activity that even really young children can do, but fun enough I wanted to make one, too!
 These would look great hung indoors as well, especially in a well-lit area like close to a window since you can see through them!!

 I initially planned to use a plastic milk jug or one of those box-shaped plastic containers that you can buy salad in to cut our bats from, but it turned out that nothing we had on-hand was really appropriate.
 After some brainstorming, I simply ran several sheets of laminating plastic through our Scotch laminator one at a time with nothing in them.

 The sheets came out as thin but sturdy sheets of plastic and were PERFECT for this project!!
-(Here is our laminator on Amazon, but it’s also usually carried in Walmart for around ~$25.)
-Another alternative for thin plastic would be transparency sheets like teachers use on overhead projectors.
+(Here is a newer version of our laminator on Amazon.)
+Another alternative for thin plastic would be transparency film like teachers use on overhead projectors.

 Once I had my plastic sheets, I traced bat shapes onto them using a template and a permanent marker.